0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/intro-t1-prover.md

 ## Get started

-If you want to get up and running quickly, follow the [how to deploy the type-1 prover guide](../../how-to/deploy-t1-prover.md).
+If you want to get up and running quickly, follow the [how to deploy the Type 1 Prover guide](../../how-to/deploy-t1-prover.md).

 !!! warning
     Throughout this section, we refer to ZK-EVM chains in a general sense and this should not be confused with Polygon's zkEVM product which is a specific example of a ZK-EVM.